-- Receives all university applications, including supplemental materials such as transcripts and declaration of finances - Reviews documents for completeness - Refers applications that meet minimum university requirements to departmental graduate advisors

-For those applicants accepted by both the university and the academic program, GAPE sends out letters of admission.
+- · Receives all university applications, including supplemental materials such as transcripts, residency information, and declaration of finances - Reviews documents for completeness - Refers applications that meet minimum CSU eligibility requirements to departmental graduate advisors - For those applicants accepted by both the university and the academic program, GAPE sends out official letters of acceptance.

-For continuing students, evaluators assigned to each degree program review Candidacy and Application for Award of Master's Degree requests for accuracy and alignment with policies and procedures of the university and the academic programs.
+For continuing students, evaluators assigned to each degree program review advancement to candidacy and graduation requests for accuracy and alignment with policies and procedures of the university and the academic programs.